JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

    ┗━┯━┛            ┗━━━━━━━━┛
      ⋮
 ```
-we have a vertex of interested which is connected to two other vertices in the network via edges.
+we have a vertex of interest which is connected to two other vertices in the network via edges.
 Generally, we follow the interface of having **potential like** outputs at the nodes and **flow like** outputs at the edges.
 I.e. the *potential on the nodes* depends on the *sum of flows through the edges* while the *flows through the edges* depend on the *potential on the adjacent nodes*.

-The input-output structrue of this system looks something like this:
+The input-output structure of this system looks something like this:
 ```asciiart
                                  more edges
                                      △